 The village of Ulpha, whose Norse name means ‘Wolf’s hill’, considers itself capital of the valley.
 The riverside is a popular place for picnics.
-It has a handy village shop and post office, which sells fishing licences for the river.
 The pool underneath the bridge is a popular swimming place on warm sunny days.
 Why not pack a picnic and spend a warm afternoon by the riverside?

 The village of Seathwaite – not to be confused with the Seathwaite in Borrowdale – is a tiny place with a good, 17th century pub, the Newfield Inn.
 The Inn is home to the Duddon Valley Fell Races, which take place in May, and serves local beer and food.
 It also sells fishing licences for Seathwaite Tarn.
 There are a number of excellent walks from the village including a circular river walk, which can take in an exciting stepping-stone crossing.
 You can also wander up Caw Fell from the pub and reward yourself with a gorgeous pub meal afterwards.